Friday, December 21, 2007

 I smiled, probably pathetically, and at last Mrs. Rathbone turned and started back to the cottage.

-After her mother had gotten safely through its screen door Miss Rathbone said, “Sorry about that.
+After her mother had gotten safely through the screen door Miss Rathbone said, “Sorry about that.
 She’s a little bit cuckoo you might have noticed.”

 “Oh, she’s nice," I said.

-“She’s a great millstone round my neck and always has been, but somehow I’ve never quite been able to extricate myself from her.
-Not that I don't love her desperately.
-It’s just she’s been slightly batty since she fell down the stairs.
+“She is a great millstone round my neck and always has been, but somehow I’ve never quite been able to extricate myself from her.
+Not that I don't love her desperately, in my way.
 How do you do it, living with your mother?”

 “It’s all I’ve ever done,” I said.
 “Except when I was in the army.”

-She ground out her pink Vanity Fair in the plastic ashtray that was already overflowing with my Pall Mall butts.
+She ground out her pink Vogue in the scuffed tin ashtray that was already overflowing with my Pall Mall butts.

 “My time in the WACs during the war was the happiest time of my life,” she said.
 “Loved every minute of it.
 How did you like the army?”